Exploring Interests, Majors and Careers

 - Myers-Briggs Type Indicator (MBTI): Helps you to understand how your personality type may influence your career choices and preferred work environments

-- Strong Interest Inventory (SII or Strong): Helps you to understand how your vocational (career) and avocational (non-career) interests relate to the world-of-work
+- jobZology: Helps you to understand how your interests, personality, values, and workplace preferences relate to the world-of-work and college majors

 Informal assessments are done through exploring key questions about your interests and previous experiences.
 Typically, informal assessments are less structured and do not necessarily require the assistance of a career services professional.
 We all participate in informal assessment in our everyday lives in terms of understanding how our experiences shape our career decisions and motivations.